AdityaBanavali/SafeHer/README.md

-This is a strong project with a clear value proposition.
-A high-quality README.md is essential to help recruiters and other developers quickly grasp the complexity of what you've built.

-You can copy and paste the structure below into a new README.md file in your repository, filling in the bracketed placeholders with your specific project links or details.

 SafeHer: Integrated Safety & Health Ecosystem
 SafeHer is a comprehensive solution designed to prioritize women's safety and health.
 By bridging the gap between hardware and software, this project combines an ESP32-based wearable device with a mobile application to offer proactive emergency monitoring and personalized health management.